SkylineCommunications/dataminer-docs/connector-help/connector_help/Cox_Vecima_R-PHY_Monitor.md

 ## How to use

-The driver contains a number of settings that allow you to customize its behavior:
+The connector contains a number of settings that allow you to customize its behavior:

 - **Interface Settings**: A toggle button allows you to enable/disable the **polling from an interface (HTTP)**.
 You can also specify an interval to configure **how frequently the interface will be polled**.
 Finally, you can also select which of the following operating modes should be used: